ikhwantukiran03/erasa/README-CHATBOT.md

 ### How It Works

 1. User queries are sent to the backend
-2. If AI is enabled and configured, the system attempts to generate an AI response
+2. If AI is enabled (`CHATBOT_USE_AI=true`), the system attempts to generate an AI response first
-3. If AI fails or is disabled, the system falls back to rule-based responses
+3. If AI fails or is disabled, the system uses rule-based responses
+4. If the rule-based system cannot find a specific match AND a DeepSeek API key is configured:
+   - The system will try using AI as a fallback, even if `CHATBOT_USE_AI` is set to false
+   - The chatbot has several ways to detect unhandled queries:
+     * When the default generic response text is returned
+     * When a complex query receives only the generic default links
+   - This ensures that uncommon, complex, or specialized questions still receive helpful responses
-4. The response is displayed with relevant action links when applicable
+5. The response is displayed with relevant action links when applicable

 ## Extending